 Trans women (people who were assigned male at birth) are eligible for the HPV vaccine if their risk of getting HPV is similar to the risk of MSM who are eligible for the HPV vaccine.

 Trans men (people who were assigned female at birth) are eligible if they have sex with other men and are aged 45 or under.

 If trans men have previously completed a course of HPV vaccination as part of the girls' HPV vaccine programme, no further doses are needed.

-Ask the doctor or nurse at the sexual health or HIV clinic for more details.
+Ask the doctor or nurse at the specialist sexual health service (SHS) or HIV clinic for more details.